xullnn/ls_pull_over_push/180/answers.md

 - Unlike primary key, foreign key references row of data from another table.
 - Primary key and foreign key is the way how we implement the relationship between relations.

-55. What's the meaning of referential integrity?
+52. What's the meaning of referential integrity?

 The need to keep data integrity across tables within a relationship.
 Or say prevent a foreign key column from containing(referencing) a non-existent record in relevant table.

-56. Why we need `ON DELETE` clause, how it relates to referential integrity?
+53. Why we need `ON DELETE` clause, how it relates to referential integrity?

 `ON DELETE` usually follows `FOREIGN KEY()` constraint to say that "when the referenced record of another table is deleted, delete this corresponding row in this table either.".
 It's a way to implement referential integrity.

-57. What a cross-reference table(join table) be used for?
+54. What a cross-reference table(join table) be used for?

 Used to implement a many-to-many relationship.

-58. What's the basic syntax of join tables?
+55. What's the basic syntax of join tables?

 `SELECT col_1, col_2 FROM table_1 JOIN table_2 ON table_1.pkey = table_2.fkey WHERE col_1 LIKE 'Lee%';`

-59. What's the difference between `INNER JOIN`, `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, `FULL JOIN`, and `CROSS JOIN`, which two of them are less used?
+56. What's the difference between `INNER JOIN`, `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, `FULL JOIN`, and `CROSS JOIN`, which two of them are less used?

-- INNER JOIN joins rows only match the condition in all table, we can understand it as 'intersection'
+- INNER JOIN only joins rows matched the condition from all table, we can understand it as 'intersection'
-- LEFT OUTER JOIN joins rows with the intersection part plus remaining rows from the first(left) table with the empty fileds with `NULL`
+- LEFT OUTER JOIN joins rows with the intersection part plus remaining rows from the first(left) table with the empty fields filled with `NULL`
 - RIGHT OUTER JOIN is similar to LEFT but keeps all rows in the second(right) table
 - FULL JOIN first get the intersection of all tables, then plus all the remaining rows of all tables, also fill all empty fields with `NULL`.
 It can be understood as the union of all rows from all tables
 - CROSS JOIN is different from the above ones, it don't need a `ON` condition to specify the join condition.
 It perform combination across all rows of all tables.

-60. What's the syntax of table name aliasing in SQL?(and shorthand form)
+57. What's the syntax of table name aliasing in SQL?(and shorthand form)

 `SELECT t.name FROM table_1 AS t;`